 Litigation costs small businesses more than $ 100 billion annually in the United States.
 It’s not a matter of “if” it will happen to your business, but “when.”
 “By some estimates, over 40 million lawsuits are filed annually.
 What happens if your company is sued for product liability, loses in court, and doesn’t have any insurance?

 Let’s assume you lost the product liability case, and a judgment is filed against your company.
 If your company did not have the cash to satisfy the judgment, the plaintiff might move to pierce the entity veil and go after you personally.
 Most form a cheap LLC online and have ZERO protection because there are no corresponding operating agreements and formalities for the LLC.
 Most likely, if your LLC is sued, you will also be personally sued as the manager or member.
 Let’s say that aside from the equity in your home that is not protected by a homestead, your most significant personal asset may be the cryptocurrency you have accumulated over the last couple of years.

 You might say, “My crypto account is private.
 No one can access it without a public or private key and a password.”
 This falls under privacy and asset protection.
 Yes, it is helpful if no one knows what assets you control and under what entity or name, but if you have a judgment against you and hid personal assets, that is a big problem with a judge.

-They might sue your corporation and you, personally, as the creator of the ad.
+They might personally sue your corporation and you as the ad’s creator.
 While you would not be liable for any settlement the corporation has to pay due to the suit, your assets could be attached to pay off any judgment the competitor won in its case against you, the individual.

 What else can be taken in a lawsuit against you?
 Savings accounts are usually fair game in a lawsuit.
 However, retirement accounts, such as 401(k) and IRAs, are typically protected from a liability lawsuit.